 IDC's number is the one to anchor on.
 88% of enterprise AI proof-of-concepts never reach wide-scale production[2].
 Of every 33 PoCs, four graduate.
 The organizations that land in that top 12% share one structural trait: they picked first workflows on organizational readiness, not on transformational potential.
 They started boring.
 They started measurable.
 They built the muscle for AI before they took the workflows where the stakes were highest.

 The real constraint is not finding a valuable use case.
-It is finding a valuable use case the organization can actually learn from in 90 days.
+It's finding a valuable use case the organization can actually learn from in 90 days.
 Your first three picks are not a portfolio of bets.
 They are an information-gathering operation.
 The right framework scores risk, value, and signal quality on separate axes.
 The right anti-portfolio strategy makes each pilot test a different question.

 Post-mortems blame data quality and change management.
 The actual causes are structural, and they are detectable up front.

 Ownership was contested.
 Legal, IT, marketing, operations — every stakeholder had veto power and a different success criterion.
 Nobody had single-threaded ownership, every decision became a committee meeting, and the pilot died of friction.
-The system rewards local optimization and hides accountability.
+Stanford's 2026 analysis of 51 successful AI deployments found that 77% of the toughest implementation issues were "invisible and intangible costs": change management, data quality, and process redesign[11].
+The model was fine.
+The organization wasn't ready.

 Customer service chatbot — highest brand risk, slowest signal loop, hardest technology